soxueren/atsd/docs/rule-engine/README.md

 Windows are continuously updated as new samples are added and old samples are removed to maintain the size of the given window at constant interval length or sample count.

-When a window is updated, the rule engine evaluates the expression that returns a boolean value: `TRUE` or `FALSE`.
+When a window is updated, the rule engine evaluates the expression that returns a boolean value:

 ```javascript
     percentile(95) > 80 && stdev() < 10
 ```

-The window will change its status once the expression returns a value different from the previous evaluation.
+The window will change its status once the expression returns a boolean value different from the previous iteration.

-It is recommended to place conditions that do not require sample values into filters.

 ## Window Status